jh3nd3rs0n/jbase64transformer/README.md

     Usage: jbase64transformer.Base64Transformer [OPTION]...
 [FILE]
     Base64 encode or decode FILE, or standard input, to standard output.

+    With no FILE, or when FILE is -, read standard input.

     OPTIONS:
       -d, --decode
           decode data